Do you want your tribe to share the same cool email addresses suffix like @smith.org, @smith.family, @thesmithes.club… ?

 Allow their account to send e-mails with their family address

-In ordert to send emails with their family address, members need to configure their own email provider : the procedure differs for each of them but it often imply sending a verification email to the new address e.g. for Gmail.
+In order to send emails with their family address, members need to configure their account at their own email provider : the procedure differs for one to another but it often simply implies activating the feature and sending a verification email to the new address e.g. for Gmail.

 Add a new identity in their e-mail apps